Dysfunctional Families: Is your mobile workforce the poor relation in your enterprise?

 Specifically, the survey found that the mobile workforce is chiefly experiencing productivity (36 per cent of respondents said this) and efficiency (35 per cent) issues.

 Almost a third said integrating mobile workforce management platforms with IT platforms is an impediment, and almost the same number complained about a lack of visibility across the organisation to allow mobile workers to make informed decisions.

 There is a thread of technological inefficiency running through the above discussion.
 While the expected business challenges of the modern world are all present and correct, the need for effective technology when working remotely is absolutely paramount, and there’s a clear deficit here.

-Verizon Connect’s report, however, [highlights existing solutions this can be a link] to help cut out a good deal of the above challenges when trying to marry up an organisation facing the hurdles of any modern business, and a mobile workforce feeling the trickledown of these challenges.
+Verizon Connect’s report, however, highlights existing solutions to help cut out a good deal of the above challenges when trying to marry up an organisation facing the hurdles of any modern business, and a mobile workforce feeling the trickledown of these challenges.